proompteng

 • Client - a Connect transport with branded call options, memo/search helpers, TLS diagnostics, and retry policies derived from environment variables.
 All WorkflowService RPCs run through logging/metrics interceptors so Bun services get observability parity with the worker runtime.

-• CLI & toolingtemporal-bun provides scaffolding, connectivity checks, Docker packaging, and deterministic replay.
+• CLI and tooling - temporal-bun provides scaffolding, config validation, Docker packaging, and deterministic replay.
 The CLI shares the same config and observability layers, ensuring every command fails fast with actionable logs.

 Follow the quickstart above to scaffold workflows/activities, then explore the example app in packages/temporal-bun-sdk-example for:

-• Activity heartbeats and cancellation propagation via activityContext.heartbeat() and activityContext.signal.aborted.
+• Activity heartbeats and cancellation propagation via the runtime lifecycle helpers.

-• Deterministic helpers (determinism.now, determinism.random) that make replay diagnostics trivial.
+• Deterministic helpers (determinism.now, determinism.random, determinism.getVersion) that make replay diagnostics trivial.

 We are actively porting these recipes into standalone guides (heartbeats, signals, updates, schedules).
 Each guide links back to runnable snippets so teams can copy/paste into new Bun workers.